 - Review the Guide for Writing Your Customer's Success Story (PDF).

 - Log into your Illinois workNet workforce partner account and submit your customer's story.
 (Note: The customer's username is required when submitting on behalf of the customer.)

 Success Story Writing Tips

-The most effective stories are written by the participating youth and employers because they convey, in the person's own voice, exactly how the program helped them and the value of the program.
+The most effective stories are written by the youth and employers who were directly impacted by the program.
+These stories convey, in the person's own voice, how the program helped them and the value of the program.
 An accompanying photo adds interest and visual appeal while demonstrating the diversity of those served by the program.

-To write an effective success story you should include your:
+To write an effective success story, you should include the following:

 - What is your background?